pir4cy/pir4cy-web/src/content/blog/ep2_cnc_with_l0ki.md

 	- [Obsidian Official Link](https://obsidian.md/) - One of the best note-taking software I've tried so far.
 	- [Ferdium Official Link](https://ferdium.org/) - Great app for an all-in-one services (discord, slack, chatgpt, etc)
 	- [Franz Official Link](https://meetfranz.com/) - Similar to Ferdium but has paid services also.
-	- [TIDAL](https://tidal.com/) - Lossless music at your fingertips.
-Haven't tried this personally but it looks amazing.
 	- [Notion](https://www.notion.so/) - Another great note taking software.